Becavalier/hyperion/source/_posts/54th-day-at-PayPal.md

 ---
-title: 54th day in PayPal
+title: 54th day at PayPal
 intro: Hello guys, It's been a while since the last article.
 I have resigned from Alibaba at the end of June and turned to another job which the company is PayPal.
 Actually, there are a lot of things I want to tell you guys since this new job is really different from the previous one.
 Time goes so fast, It's already 8 weeks since I joined this new company.
 I don't want to talk much about the business background of PayPal, but the working style and life here instead.
 comments: true
 date: 2019-08-23 18:25:33